KatieJane Garside: Early life

 While living on the sea, Garside and her younger sister, Melanie, spent significant amounts of time listening to cassette tapes given to them by their grandfather, largely soundtrack albums to musical films, such as the West Side Story soundtrack by Leonard Bernstein.
 To pass time, they would often reenact sequences from the film soundtracks with ragdolls.
 Among the tapes Garside listened to also included albums by Led Zeppelin, which she said "really completes some idea of a story."

 After returning to England, Garside's father went abroad to earn money, as the family had returned from sea with "about fifty pounds".
 Garside's younger sister Melanie was subsequently enrolled in a boarding school where, while in her dormitory, she played a cassette tape of Garside singing along to "Dreams" by Fleetwood Mac; record producer and engineer Glyn Johns, whose daughter was also enrolled in the school, was visiting and overheard the tape.
-Impressed by her singing, Johns contacted Garside, inviting her to join his son, Ethan, who was beginning to make music himself.
+Impressed by her singing, Johns contacted Garside, inviting her to join his son, Ethan, who was beginning to make music.
 Garside, who had recently been offered a scholarship to attend art school, forewent her enrollment and instead spent approximately a year collaborating with Ethan at his father's studio, writing and recording material, which she later described as "atrocious... but we were learning, you know?
 Learning all of the time.
 Ethan and I were going to go off to L.A. and become rock stars—and then it all fell apart, as it should do when you're sixteen years old."
 She subsequently relocated to London, working odd jobs while seeking to make a living as a singer.